olasson/SDCND-P2-TrafficSignClassifier/README.md

 ### VGG16_02

 This model is also less accurate than its first iteration.
 The dataset for this model was random transforms only.
-This dataset will not expose the model to the same "variation" of images as the full aguemented dataset.
+This dataset will not expose the model to the same "variation" of images as the fully augmented dataset.

 <p align="center">
   <img width="80%" height="80%" src="https://github.com/olasson/SDCND-P2-TrafficSignClassifier/blob/master/images/readme/web_set_predictions_by_VGG16_02.png">